michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0121.md

 - v: ask for or request earnestly
 - v: engage in plotting or enter into a conspiracy, swear together
 ### Family
-conjure: conjuration, conjured, conjurer, conjures, conjuring, conjuror, conjury+;conjuration: conjurations;conjurer: conjurers;conjuring: conjurings;conjuror: conjurors;conjury: conjuries
+- conjure: conjuration, conjured, conjurer, conjures, conjuring, conjuror, conjury+
+- conjuration: conjurations
+- conjurer: conjurers
+- conjuring: conjurings
+- conjuror: conjurors
+- conjury: conjuries
 ### Examples
 - I conjure his voice and respond to it, preserving his presence in my life.
 - Most conjure the show’s themes with techniques that considerably predate Thomas Edison.